MDC Section News

 de CECI KB3LJB

-as many counties as possible.
+September 30 through October 2.
 HF capabilities at the Cecil EOC are

 limited however, the EOC staff is willing to work with us to prove a

 successful emergency configuration scenario where we are able to pass

 messages to other jurisdictions via Winlink.
+ARES volunteers checked

 de GARR County WA3EOQ

 Net every Sunday evening at 8PM Local on 146.805, pl 123.
 Connected to